adibbehrooz/adib.digital/readme.md

 ## Cursor Module:
 * cursor.js:
-    when the cursor moves on every constellation (in canvas layer) or menu item (section & div layer), the cursor shows animation using _GSAP_ library, and shows the name of a constellation.
+    when the cursor moves on every constellation (in canvas layer) or menu item (section & div layer), the cursor shows animation using _GSAP_ library, and shows the name of a constellation. <br>
     This module is independent and doesn't need to import any other modules.

  ```
   class Cursor {